Skip to content

 ����b�Y7�=��'\�o�!�� l� H�Q��HvSH#�=PN`i���G�\�*&�� ��33Y�� �.��!��3��6�˝/z�aw��

-• Authenticated Encryption: Now uses AES-256-GCM (instead of CBC), which ensures both confidentiality and integrity.
+• Authenticated Encryption: Uses AES-256-GCM (instead of CBC), which ensures both confidentiality and integrity.
 Tampering with encrypted files results in immediate decryption failure.

-• Per-User Derived Keys: Each user has a unique random key and key derivation using PBKDF2 with 32-byte salt entry with username binding in homedock_dropzone.conf.
-Keys are derived using PBKDF2-HMAC-SHA256 with 1.2 million iterations, ensuring files cannot be decrypted even if users swap their keys.
+• Per-User Derived Keys: Each user has a unique 32-byte os.urandom base key plus a 32-byte HKDF salt, stored in homedock_dropzone.conf.
+Per-file keys are derived on demand via HKDF-SHA256 with a purpose-scoped info context (dropzone/file-encryption/v3/{username}), ensuring files cannot be decrypted even if users swap their configs.

 • Associated Data Binding: The username is embedded into the AES-GCM encryption as associated data.
-This is separate from its use in the salt and ensures that even if the key is correct, decryption fails if the user doesn’t match.
+This is separate from its use in the salt and info fields and ensures that even if the key is correct, decryption fails if the user doesn’t match.

-• Legacy Compatibility: Files encrypted with the legacy AES-CBC system are automatically detected and migrated to the new GCM format on access, with no user intervention required.
+• Legacy Compatibility: Files encrypted with dzkey_v2 (PBKDF2/GCM) or legacy dzkey_v1 (AES-CBC) are automatically detected and rewritten as dzkey_v3 on access, with no user intervention required.

 • Secure-by-Default Behavior: Files are always stored encrypted at rest and decrypted only in memory, and all encryption/decryption is tied to the authenticated user.